Elements-Agency/benjaminjyoung/content/artwork/erie-rock-ii/index.md

 ### Inspiration ###

 Done as a commissioned remake of [Erie Rock](/artwork/erie-rock), I set the tone more for summer than that of winter in the previous version.
 The emotions of winter blues vs summer joy absolutely showed in the difference.

-## Charity ##

-10% of all online sale proceeds of any products that sell related to Erie Rock will be donated to the [Ohio & Erie Canalway Coalition](https://www.ohioeriecanal.org).